doom-neovim/doom-nvim/README.md

 </div>

+> Note: Doom nvim v4.0.0 has just been released (29th July 2022).
+> This release introduces many changes so feel free to ask questions on the
+> discord or in the github discussions page or create an issue ticket and I'll
+> solve it as soon as possible.

 ## What is Doom Nvim?

 Doom Nvim is a Neovim interpretation of the [doom-emacs](https://github.com/hlissner/doom-emacs) framework, adapted to Vim philosophy.